andreasosioxp/mykatas/dateformatter/README.md

 ## The problem

 We have a system that processes tasks.
-Each task take some amount of time.
-We know this duration in minutes, but we want to print it out in a more human-readable form, i.e., in weeks, days, hours, and minutes.
+Each task takes some amount of time.
+We know these durations in minutes, but we want to print them out in a more human-readable form, i.e., in weeks, days, hours, and minutes.

 ## Objective